TheRenegadeCoder/sample-programs-website/sources/languages/whitespace/description.md

 Everything else is ignored, so non-whitespace characters can be used as comments or to annotate the program.
-A common practice is to add a letter indicating the whitespace character before the whitespace character:
+A common practice is to add a letter indicating the whitespace character before that character:

 - `S` for space
 - `T` for tab